nginx-shib/nginx-http-shibboleth/CONFIG.rst

        ShibRequestSetting authType shibboleth
        ShibRequestSetting requireSession false
    </Location>

-Shibboleth is made aware of this configuration automatically.
+With this, Shibboleth is made aware of this configuration automatically.

-However, the FastCGI authorizer for Shibboleth operates without such directives and thus path protection needs to be configured like it would be for IIS, using the ``<RequestMapper>`` configuration.
+However, the FastCGI authorizer for Shibboleth operates without such directives in the web server.
+Path protection and request mapping needs to be configured like it would be for IIS, using the XML-based ``<RequestMapper type="XML">`` configuration.
 The same options from Apache are accepted within the ``RequestMapper`` section of the ``shibboleth2.xml`` configuration file, like this truncated example shows.
 This example corresponds to the sample Nginx configuration given above.